NaveenKaliannan/guide-to-good-software/Python/bazel.md

 ## Installaing Bazel

+* **Bazel-built image with Docker**: Bazel builds images without a running Docker daemon, while Docker requires its daemon for image building.
+Uses rules like container_image or oci_image to create container image tarballs directly.
+Creates a single tarball containing the entire container image, which can be loaded into Docker later.
+1. Build the image tarball: `bazel build //:app_tarball`
+2. Load it into Docker: `docker load < bazel-bin/app_tarball/tarball.tar`
+3. Run the container: `docker run --rm app:latest5` Note that the Docker daemon typically builds images using a Dockerfile and the docker build command.
+Stores images in its own format within its private filesystem.
+Can create tarballs of images using docker save, but this is not the default behavior

 ## Important Keywords one should be aware
 * **cc_binary**: rule in Bazel is used to define a C++ binary target, which compiles and links source files into an executable program.
 It is one of Bazel's built-in rules for C++ projects.
 * **java_binary**: For Java executables